 This brand is arguably one of the better ones to buy from in terms of functionality.
 They also provide some of the best performance clothing available, so whether you enjoy surfing, hiking, boating, etc., you'll find these swimsuits to be incredibly useful!

 They have everything you need, including board shorts and rash guard tops.
 Additionally, they provide a fantastic selection of men's swimwear and all swimsuits are Fair Trade stitched!

 Additionally Fair Trade Certified, all Patagonia recycled swimwear allows you to feel comfortable both physically and psychologically in your outfit.
 Namaste.

 13. Fair Harbor

-Known for summery dresses, Reformation has expanded its offerings into a limited but very cute line of bikinis and one-pieces made of sustainable fabrics such as ECONYL (repurposed nylon) or recycled polyester.
+Reformation, a brand best known for its summer dresses, has expanded its selection to include a small but adorable range of bikinis and one-pieces created from eco-friendly materials like ECONYL (repurposed nylon) or recycled polyester.

-They also carry a few other sustainable swim brands, including Solid & Striped, Summersalt, Palm, Mara Hoffman, and Galamaar.
+Other eco-friendly swimwear labels that they carry include Solid & Striped, Summersalt, Palm, Mara Hoffman, and Galamaar.

 16. Hülya Swim